ParkDyel/practice/README.md

 ## License
 Copyright 2017-2018 ParkDyel

-Each project follows a stated license and, if not stated, is licensed for the underlying project or is subject to the [MIT license](https://opensource.org/licenses/mit-license.php).
+Each project follows each stated license. but if not stated, will follow [MIT license](https://opensource.org/licenses/mit-license.php).
 The lack of knowledge about licensing can cause problems, but I want to keep it as much as possible.

 ## Acknowledgments
-* Trying to do well because I lack a lot.
-Thank you for your advice and intellectual property.
+* this repo's code and program are messy.
+Thank you for your advice.

 ## Gist Token
 I want to use it well, but something does not always work.
- - GitHub Token: de856ee031da49a17dda20afb3848a6d01b39710
- - GitHub Gist: 7a861d453b795044980d269afad6befc
- - GitHub Gist Type: Public

 ## Update Code
   - '00' : 'Version Change.'